-Council continues to work in partnership with the community to develop strategies to diversify and broaden Manly's economy, via strategies to broaden Manly's range of local businesses and services (to cater for both residents and visitors) in the Manly CBD.
-Some of these include funding the Manly Mainstreet Program and Hello Manly (rebranded Visitor Information Bureau) as a joint initiative with the Manly Chamber of Commerce.
-Also Council has resolved in its newly adopted Community Strategic Plan Beyond 2023 to progress the staged implementation of the Manly2015 Masterplan.
+Council works in partnership with the community to develop strategies to diversify and broaden Manly's economy, via strategies to broaden Manly's range of local businesses and services to cater for both residents and visitors in the Manly CBD.
+This is via funding the Manly Mainstreet Program and Hello Manly (rebranded Visitor Information Bureau) as a joint initiative with the Manly Chamber of Commerce.

-Manly2015 aims to revitalize and future proof the Manly CBD, increase the activation of the streets and laneways surrounding the Corso, generate more economic activity to Manly, provide a more diverse retail and services mix and make Manly more pedestrian and bike friendly.
-Over the reporting period Council has progressed the Manly2015 Masterplan through the due diligence phase of the project with the completion and lodgement of a Capital Expenditure Review (assessed by the Office of Local Government).
-One of the key aims of the Masterplan is revitalising Manly's laneways and streets, many of which have large components which remain un-activated.
-The refurbishment of Short Street from Raglan Street to Sydney Road has been carried out and was formally opened on 17 May 2014 and planning is progressing on the Raglan Street upgrade.
+Council continues to revitalize and future proof the Manly CBD, increase the activation of the streets and laneways surrounding The Corso, generate more economic activity to Manly, provide a more diverse retail and services mix and make Manly more pedestrian and bike friendly.
+Over the reporting period Council has progressed the Manly2015 Masterplan through the revitalisation of Manly's laneways and streets, such as Raglan Street, Malnly Plaza and Sydney Road landscaping improvements.

 There were also discussions with local and regional stakeholders and partnerships with the Manly Chamber of Commerce and community organizations within business and commercial centres about local events and initiatives.
-Council continued its commitment to the Manly Mainstreet program working cooperatively with the Manly Chamber of Commerce, and has renovated and rebranded the Visitor Information Centre as Hello Manly which reopened in September 2013.
+Council continued its commitment to the Manly Mainstreet program working cooperatively with the Manly Chamber of Commerce, and has renovated and rebranded the Visitor Information Centre as Hello Manly.

-Manly continues to be promoted as a visitor destination, and local tourism and visitor services are now promoted through

-Hello Manly instead of operating as a council managed tourist information service.
+Manly continues to be promoted as a visitor destination, and local tourism and visitor services are now promoted through Hello Manly instead of operating as a Council managed tourist information service.
 Council successfully worked in partnership with Tourism NSW and local businesses to deliver and plan a range of events and activities to entertain, educate and involve Manly's community and visitors.